Gui-JVale/cs-core/docs/computer-networking/network-layer/ip.md

 ### Obtaining Host IP Address

-Once an organization has blocks of IP addresses, it can manually distribute them, however this gets mostly handled automatically with **Dynamic Host Configuration Protocol (DCHP)**.
+Once an organization has blocks of IP addresses, it can manually distribute them, however this gets mostly handled automatically with **Dynamic Host Configuration Protocol (DHCP)**.

 DHCP is widely used because it's plug-and-play, not requiring manual configuration.
 Hosts talk to a router DHCP server, and then they get an IP addresses given by the router.
-This is basically what happens whenever you join a network this days.
+This is basically what happens whenever you join a network these days.

 ### NATs

-Network Address Translation, or NAT is a router that sits between the internet, and a local network.
+Network Address Translation, or NAT is a **special router** that sits between the internet, and a local network.
 It provides the job of abstracting IP addresses, that is, devices sitting behind a NAT don't need to worry about their IP address colliding with the outside world (the only unique address being the NAT itself), and so this doesn't restrict the number of devices to the number of IP addresses given to the organization, now there can be many more devices.

 The NAT then translates addresses from datagrams coming in, and going out of it's network.
 It does this using a **NAT translation table**.
 To illustrate this, let's say a user sitting with the private address 10.0.0.1, siting behind a NAT, wants to request a Web Server for a Web page (port 80).
 It creates a packet with the Web server as the datagrams destination address, with it's own private IP address as source address, on the TCP segment, it puts 80 as destination port number, and the arbitrary source port number of 3345.
 When this packet gets to the NAT, the NAT changes it's source IP address with the NAT's own IP address, and changes the port number with an arbitrary port number that's not currently in use in the NAT translation table, it then creates a record on the table with the key consisting of these two fields it changed on the datagram (source IP address, and new port number), and as value it puts the private host IP address, and original port number.
 Now the NAT can use this table to translate packets received to the private addresses that it manages.